What you’ll need

 - Open the

-file in a text editor (right-click > Open with Notepad) - Copy the entire contents of the file
+.pubfile in a text editor (right-click > Open with Notepad) - Copy the entire contents of the file

 - Paste it into the SSH Key field when creating your instance on the Compute dashboard

-file contents.
-Do not paste the private key.Step 4 – Create a basic SSH config file (optional but useful)
+~/.ssh/authorized_keys.Step 4 – Create a basic SSH config file (optional but useful)

-(no file extension).
+In the same.ssh folder, create a new file named config (no file extension).
 Paste this in (make sure your SSH key name is similar to the name given):

 Troubleshooting